OWASP/OdTM/guide/instruction.md

 ![acctp_example](pics/td_simple_example.png)

-You should mark items by the labels from the ACCTP common model with the 'Description' field (here the 'webapp' item belongs to the 'CloudApplication' class).
+To enable cloud related threats, you should mark items by the labels from the ACCTP common model with the 'Description' field (the 'webapp' item belongs to the 'CloudApplication' class in the picture, and user is labeled as 'class#RemoteUser', service has the 'class#ExternalService' label).

 Current list of the labels includes: